 Editor’s note: Need a loan for your business?
 Fill out the below questionnaire to have our vendor partners contact you about your needs.

 Most business loans require some form of collateral to secure the loan before funding is delivered.
 This can be real estate, equipment, accounts receivable or some other asset.

+When you apply for a business loan, you need to tell the lender whether you’ll be securing the loan with collateral and, if so, what assets you’ll be using.
+This property — whether it’s an office, storefront, warehouse, vehicle or equipment — must be owned by your business.
 If you’re applying for a loan in order to purchase one of these assets, your loan will be secured by the asset you’re purchasing almost by default (unless the lender asks for collateral on top of the asset being purchased).

 Then, when you’re executing your loan documents, you’ll be required to sign a lien agreement, effectively giving the lender a claim against the collateral securing the loan.
 If your business later defaults on the debt, the lender can file to foreclose on the collateral and then sell it to recoup any unpaid loan balance.

-If there’s any money left over after the lender sells the collateral, your business will get the rest (though there usually isn’t anything left after the lender recoups legal fees and accrued interest and penalties).
+If there’s any money left over after the lender sells the collateral, your business will get the rest, though there usually isn’t anything left after the lender recoups legal fees and accrued interest and penalties.

 These are common examples of collateral for business loans: